We are seekers of extraordinary crafts. We treasure imperfection and magic in color. We empower artisans and love what we do."

 The Kankuamo communities craft hoops of the iconic Maguey Hoops by Mola Sasa.

-The Zenú indigenous communities practice the “Caña Flecha” craft, which is idiosyncratic craft typical of the coffee plantation region of San Andrés de Sotavento in the department of Córdoba and Sucre in Colombia.
-It takes its name from its arrow like designs.
+The Zenú indigenous communities practice the “Caña Flecha” craft, which is an idiosyncratic craft typical of the coffee plantation region of San Andrés de Sotavento in the department of Córdoba and Sucre in Colombia.
+It takes its name from its arrow-like designs.
 This craft is the most important income for the community and it is developed mostly by women.
-The geometric structure of the arrow cane braid, the ability to braid 21 threads simultaneously, its contrast and texture make it a cultural representation rather than a mere commercial vehicle.
+The geometric structure of the arrow cane braid, the ability to braid 21 threads simultaneously, and its contrast and texture make it a cultural representation rather than a mere commercial vehicle.